EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> # A tibble: 10 x 1
 #>    consumer_complaint_narrative
 #>    <chr>
-#>  1 "I am a victim of identity theft. please remove this fraudulent charge from …
+#>  1 "onemain was not Authorize to pull my credit report!"
-#>  2 "Fed Loan is inaccurately reporting the status of the Student loan payment s…
+#>  2 "My client, XXXX XXXX XXXX sent me a {$38000.00} wire transfer into Wells Fa…
-#>  3 "I have sent letters and call the all ( 3 ) credit bureaus who handle credit…
+#>  3 "i still have XXXX XXXX still on my XXXX credit report and it has been remov…
-#>  4 "Experian is still reporting a account on my credit report that isnt mine!
-I…
+#>  4 "According to the Fair Credit Reporting Act, Section 609 ( a ) ( 1 ) ( A ), …
-#>  5 "FCRA states information reporting has to be 100 % verifiable and 100 % accu…
+#>  5 "Numerous requests for reinvestigation have been sent out to Transunion, XXX…
-#>  6 "There have been multiple times advising the company that the accounts are n…
+#>  6 "According to section XXXX XXXX XXXX XXXX XXXX in amount of {$710.00} must r…
-#>  7 "These are not my Accounts."
+#>  7 "When i pulled my credit report i noticed LVNV Funding/ XXXX XXXX was on my …
-#>  8 "According to section XXXX XXXX XXXX XXXX XXXX in amount of {$710.00} must r…
+#>  8 "XXXX XXXX XXXX is reporting a collection on my credit reports for a auto lo…
-#>  9 "Here is another account that is reporting incorrect information XXXX XXXX i…
+#>  9 "I am a victim of identity theft, and I discovered that a previous fraudulen…
-#> 10 "Fed loan service is reporting a loan twice on my XXXX credit report. \nTher…
+#> 10 "I was going over my credit report and seen FRAUDULENT ACCOUNTS and I seen u…
 ```

 Again, these are "mistakes" on the part of the model that we can understand based on the content of these complaints.
 The original labeling on the complaints looks to be not entirely correct or consistent, typical of real data from the real world.